InternLM/lagent/README.md

 Lagent is a lightweight open-source framework that allows users to efficiently build large language model(LLM)-based agents.
 It also provides some typical tools to augment LLM.
 The overview of our framework is shown below:

 ![image](https://github.com/InternLM/lagent/assets/24351120/cefc4145-2ad8-4f80-b88b-97c05d1b9d3e)

+## Major Features

+- Stream Output: Provides the `stream_chat` interface for streaming output, allowing cool streaming demos right at your local setup.
+- Interfacing is unified, with a comprehensive design upgrade for enhanced extensibility, including:
+  - Model: Whether it's the OpenAI API, Transformers, or LMDeploy inference acceleration framework, you can seamlessly switch between models.
+  - Action: Simple inheritance and decoration allow you to create your own personal toolkit, adaptable to both InternLM and GPT.
+  - Agent: Consistent with the Model's input interface, the transformation from model to intelligent agent only takes one step, facilitating the exploration and implementation of various agents.
+- Documentation has been thoroughly upgraded with full API documentation coverage.

 ## 💻Tech Stack